Creating Simulations in Excel Training Package: Basic + Intermediate (CBT and Optional Live Workshops)

 Simulations have been shown to measurably improve estimates, but many decision models currently lack this critical element.
 Learn how to build and improve on basic simulations in native Microsoft Excel that can lead to better decisions in any field with this two-part package consisting of Creating Simulations in Excel: Basic and Creating Simulations in Excel: Intermediate.

-Within 24 hours of course registration, you will receive a WordPress email confirming your enrollment in the Computer Based Training (CBT) modules.
-Once in the course you can select from several Optional Live Workshop times.
+Within 24 hours of course registration, you will receive an email confirming your enrollment in the academy modules and directions to access them.

 What's the chance that a project will lose money or be cancelled?
 What's the most likely return on investment for a given investment?
 How likely is a particular risk or set of risks to happen - and how severe could their impacts be?